coffeek3/ogre-gpu/Docs/src/scripts.md

 If there were other definitions in the parent.material file, they would not be imported.

-@note Importing does not actually cause objects in the imported script to be fully parsed & created, it just makes the definitions available for inheritance.
+Note, however that importing does not actually cause objects in the imported script to be fully parsed & created, it just makes the definitions available for inheritance.
 This has a specific ramification for vertex / fragment program definitions, which must be loaded before any parameters can be specified.
 You should continue to put common program definitions in .program files to ensure they are fully parsed before being referenced in multiple .material files.
 The ’import’ command just makes sure you can resolve dependencies between equivalent script definitions (e.g. material to material).

 # Custom Translators {#custom-translators}
 Writing a custom translators allows you to extend Ogre's standard compilers with completely new functionality.
 The same scripting interfaces can be used to define application-specific functionality.
 Here's how you do it.